Display electronic navigational charts

 EncEnvironmentSettings.Default.DisplaySettings.TextGroupVisibilitySettings.NatureOfSeabed = true;

-ENC content is accessed via compiled SENC files.
-SENC is an acronym for System Electronic Navigational Chart.
+ENC content is accessed via compiled SENC (System Electronic Navigational Chart) files.
 After an ENC cell has been loaded, all future loads of that cell will reference the underlying SENC file directly.
 You can use the environment settings to find or set the location where SENC files are stored.

 Identify and select ENC features